How to make a presentation | Useful tips and examples

 7 Steps for a catchy presentation

 To make a logical structure of your presentation, you can use the steps below.
-Many people want to have nice pictures or a good story first, but it is advisable to start with the structure first.
+Many people want to have beautiful pictures or a good story first, but it is advisable to start with the structure first.
 Then the story follows almost automatically.

 Step 1 - The structure of the presentation